Scandinavia trip planning: which country should you go to?

 – The Scandinvavians are incredibly friendly and helpful.
 Even the older generation speaks English quite well and often restaurants have menus available in English.
 You won’t have to worry about a language barrier in Scandinavia!

-– Driving is slow when you are on a road trip in Scandinavia.
+- Driving is slow when you are on a road trip in Scandinavia.
 Around the big cities you will find four-lane highways, but most main roads in Scandinavia are two-lane roads with a speed limit of 80 to a maximum of 100 kilometers per hour.
 If you are unlucky you will be stuck behind a motorhome that refuses to divert and that may cause a lot of delay.
-So plan your driving times well, in Scandinavia you always take more time than planned for driving.
-The traffic fines are also extremely high compared to other countries in Europe, so make sure that you do not commit a violation.
+So plan your driving times well, in Scandinavia you will typically always spend more time than planned for driving.
+The traffic fines are also extremely high compared to other countries in Europe, so make sure that you do not commit a violation such as speeding or foul parking.

-– Pack warm clotes, even in the summer.
+- Pack warm clotes, even in the summer.
 For all countries goes it can be relatively cool, even in the middle of summer.
-Last summer I went to Sweden and Norway, and unfortunately I just regularly wore a fleece sweater and jeans, rather than shorts and t-shirts.
+A hat, gloves and buff as well as a rain jacket are a standard in your Scandinavia travel outfit.

-– With the exception of Finland, you pay everywhere with the crown (Kronur).
-Each country has its own Crown, which in terms of value are not really related to each other.
-Incidentally, it is completely normal that you pay with a credit card, so you’ll need cash in very few places.
+- With the exception of Finland, you pay everywhere with the crown (Kronur).
+Each country has its own crown, which in terms of value are not really related to each other.
+It’s completely accepted that you pay with a credit card, so you’ll need cash in very few places.
+In Sweden cash is not even accepted anymore in most places.

 – The Every Man’s Right (freedom camping) applies to campers in Norway, Sweden and Finland.
 In Finland and Sweden I have never really had trouble finding a suitable camping spot, in Norway I have had more difficulty with it, especially due to the increasing number of campervans.
 Many places that used to be available for camping are now marked with a ‘no camping’ sign.
 I have even heard that it is being considered to substantially decrease or even abandon the Every Man’s Right in in Norway, whether or not just for campervans.